zaccrites/myfpga/README.md

 ![Switch Block Internal Routing](diagrams/switch_block.png "Switch Block Internal Routing")

-Switch blocks output a signal on all four channels on each side by choosing one of the inputs to route to each channel.
+Switch blocks output data on all four channels on each side by choosing one of the inputs to route to each channel.
 Any input from any channel of any side or corner can be routed to any output.
 The only restriction is that inputs from a given side cannot be routed